peggyforms/php-sdk/README.md

 -------
 `composer require peggyforms/php-sdk dev-master`

-Current version: 1.1.14
+Current version: 1.1.17

-Usage
+Basic Usage
 --------

 ## Init

 You have to start always by initialize the PeggyPay object with your API key.
-You can find your API key [in your account](https://www.peggyforms.com/account#apikeys)
+You can find your API key [in your account](https://www.peggyforms.com/account/api-keys)

 ```php
 require "vendor/autoload.php";